 Please make sure your PayPal shipping address is correct!

-If you you don’t trust your soldering skills, we can build a MidiGAL or two for you.
-The order is usually fulfilled in less than a week, assuming you choose LCD colors that are in stock.
-Email pete at kvitek c o m for details.
+If you don’t trust your soldering skills, we can build a MidiGAL or two for you.
+The order is usually fulfilled in a couple of days.
+Fully assembled MidiGAL in an acrylic case is $145 plus shipping, please email pete at kvitek c o m for details if you are interested.